Volume ray casting: Advanced adaptive algorithms

-The adaptive sampling strategy dramatically reduces the rendering time for high-quality rendering – the higher quality and/or size of data-set, the more significant advantage over the regular/even sampling strategy.
+The adaptive sampling strategy dramatically reduces the rendering time for high-quality rendering – the higher the quality and/or size of the data-set, the more significant the advantage over the regular/even sampling strategy.
 However, adaptive ray casting upon a projection plane and adaptive sampling along each individual ray do not map well to the SIMD architecture of modern GPU.
 Multi-core CPUs, however, are a perfect fit for this technique, making them suitable for interactive ultra-high quality volumetric rendering.

 Examples of high quality volumetric ray casting

 This gallery represents a collection of images rendered using high quality volume ray casting.
 Commonly the crisp appearance of volume ray casting images distinguishes them from output of texture mapping VR due to higher accuracy of volume ray casting renderings.

 The CT scan of the crocodile mummy has resolution 3000×512×512 (16bit), the skull data-set has resolution 512×512×750 (16bit).